 The Group's management will adopt such TFRSs in the preparation of the Group's financial statements when it becomes effective.
-The Group's management is in the process to assess the impact of these TFRSs on the financial statements of the Group in the period of initial application.
+The Group's management has assessed the impact of these TFRSs and considered that the adoption of these financial reporting standards does not have any significant impact on the financial statements of the Group in the period of initial application.